Czech architecture: Functionalism

 Functionalist Villa Tugendhat is one of the most famous examples of Czech architecture of the 20th century and is a UNESCO World Heritage Site.

 Since the 1920s, architecture has been striving for functionalism, an architectural style that primarily applies the criteria of functionality, usability and practical purpose.
 This direction is guided by the motto "form follows function", which in practice manifests itself in simple, sometimes even austere lines.

-The main representatives of this direction in the Czech lands were architects Jan Kotěra and Josef Gočár, as well as the prominent Slovenian architect Josip Plečnik.
+The main representatives of this direction in the Czech lands were architects Jan Kotěra and Josef Gočár, as well as the prominent Slovenian architect Jože Plečnik.
 He was the author of the Church of the Sacred Heart of Jesus in Prague.
 Another important foreign architect working in Czechoslovakia was Ludwig Mies van der Rohe, author of Villa Tugendhat.

 Important monuments include: National Gallery Prague, Baťa's Skyscraper, Tomas Bata Memorial, Barrandov Terraces, Hus Congregational House, Agudas Achim Synagogue (Brno), Smíchov Synagogue.